 I find the “fit and finish” and ergonomics of this razor excellent.
 It just seems to fit naturally in my hand in a way that some other artisan (and a lot of Chinese clone) razors don’t.
 The handle’s slightly-larger-than-usual diameter combined with it’s weight, balance, and mild texturing make it easy to hold in my hand.
 I probably would have been just as happy with the three inch razor instead of the three-and-a-half inch that I got.

 As I mentioned earlier I prefer mild razors so I tried the “A” plate first.
 I was able to get a “darn fine shave” (DFS) easily, though a “baby’s butt smooth” (BBS) result was elusive.
-Switching to the “B” plate got me much closer to the BBS level, though portions of the lower jawline on my right side is still a bit rough.
-No doubt if I spend a little more time learning the ins-and-outs of this razor’s head design, I’ll get there.
-I’m undecided whether to go ahead and get the “C” base plate: I’m sure it would give me closer shave, but possibly at the cost of some irritation.
+Switching to the “B” plate got me much closer to the BBS level, though portions of the lower jawline on my right side is still a bit rough unless I work at it a bit.

 I bought the “C” base plate to see if it would be closer to my preference but it was just a bit too much for me: the “B” plate turned out to be my preferred option.

 While the Christopher Bradley razor by Karve may not be a favorite of mine “out of the gate” in terms of intuitively getting my best possible shave right away, I find it to be a really comfortable, well-made razor that has enough options to suit just about everyone.